corda/corda/docs/source/deploy-locally.rst

 	     occur.

-Test is the ports are open
+Test if the ports are open
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use a port checking tool to make sure the ports are open